David Shoebridge

 David Martin Shoebridge (born 17 September 1971) is an Australian politician and former barrister.
 He is a member of the Australian Greens and was elected to the Senate as the party's lead candidate in New South Wales at the 2022 federal election, to a term beginning on 1 July 2022.
 He previously served in the New South Wales Legislative Council from 2010 to 2022 and on the Woollahra Municipal Council from 2004 to 2012.

 Early life and career

-Shoebridge was born in Sydney.
-He attended James Ruse Agricultural High School, before receiving a combined Bachelor of Arts (in 1993) and a Bachelor of Laws (Hons) (in 1995) at the University of Sydney.
-Shoebridge was admitted as a lawyer in 1998, and was admitted to the NSW Bar in 2003.
+Shoebridge was born in Sydney on 17 September 1971.
+He is one of four children born to Ken and Janet Shoebridge.

-Shoebridge started his professional career as an associate to Justice Eric Baker of the Family Court of Australia (from March 1996 to March 1998).
+Shoebridge grew up in Wahroonga in Sydney's Upper North Shore, with his father working as a sales executive and later as a primary school teacher.
+His parents separated when he was thirteen and in a 2022 interview he stated that his father had been physically and verbally abusive.
+Shoebridge completed his secondary education at James Ruse Agricultural High School.
+He went on to the University of Sydney, receiving a combined Bachelor of Arts (in 1993) and a Bachelor of Laws (Hons) (in 1995).

-Before entering parliament, Shoebridge worked as a lawyer for 13 years, the majority of this time as a barrister with a focus on personal injury law, employment, discrimination and tort law.
+Shoebridge was admitted as a lawyer in 1998, and was admitted to the New South Wales Bar in 2003.
+He started his professional career as an associate to Justice Eric Baker of the Family Court of Australia (from March 1996 to March 1998).
+He worked as a lawyer for 13 years, the majority of this time as a barrister with a focus on personal injury law, employment, discrimination and tort law.